c4goldsw/billboardPlacementTO/README.md

 The code used to create some of these images, as well as mining data off of Foursquare, [can be found here](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/3369275223907376/2553738767828155/6070394398366266/latest.html).

-The code used to compute the location and ranking of the signs [can be found here](https://www.dropbox.com/sh/9ju0jdgvo0yg1dz/AADsGfNZ2dsT7ffJ9VSnRYAqa?dl=0).
+The code used to compute the location and ranking of the signs can be found in the repository.

 ##Data Sets
 * [Cultural Landmarks](http://tranquant.com/datasource-detail/b9bcabac-a037-4bdc-9b81-f4d1fe03f47b)